rombrew/phobia/doc/MotorTuning.md

 ## Forced control

 If the motor is at low speed then FLUX observer is unable to provide reliable estimates.
-You need to use HFI or some sort of position sensor.
+You need to use some sort of position sensor.
 If this is not possible the forced control is used.
 We apply a current vector without feedback to force rotor turn.
 You can adapt the current value and acceleration to your needs.